pestrela/music/ddj/README.md

-This folder contains the signal flows for Pioneer controllers.
+This folder technical info for the Pioneer controllers.

+## signal flows

 This info is crucial to know two things:
 a) Which mode to run DJ software: